diogoamvasconcelos/social_watcher_v2/backend/docs/design.md

 ### KeywordsTable

-- pk: keyword & sk: socialMedia
+- pk: keyword (lowercase enforced) & sk: socialMedia

   - Allow activating/deactivating a socialMedia search on a keyword (triggered by event from UsersTable1)

-- gsi1pk: socialMedia#active (sparse index) & gsi1sk: keyword
+- gsi1pk: socialMedia|active (sparse index) & gsi1sk: keyword

   - Allow query for active keywords of a certain social media (done by the dispatchSearchJobs lambda)